Let-s-help-each-other/COVID19-resources/README.md

 **City**: Walnut Creek

-**What do they need help with?** Nobody was available to answer this question.
-Call Monday.
+**What do they need help with?** If you have less than 100 n95 masks, please donate them to the local police and fire stations.
+If you have more than 100 n95 masks, please email, buy2topay@kp.org

 **Contact information (phone, email)**: 1425 South Main St., Walnut Creek, CA 94596, 925-295-4000